top of page

 Working full time for one of NZ’s leading Telco companies, his strengths are in leadership, IT, strategy , and effective communication , all of which make excellent attributes as a committee member for the WTMC.

-This is Andy’s second term as a committee member.
+This is Andy’s third term as a committee member.
 He is eager to promote and establish community events and attract more members to join the club and participate in Triathlon events.

 Chris Arnold